-The successes of these African American athletic clubs in 1914, were inspired by predecessors, and in turn inspired others, which led to further success.
+The successes of these black organizations in 1914 were inspired by predecessors, and in turn inspired others, which led to further success.

 It took until the 1924 Olympic Games in Paris, France – the VIII Olympiad – for an African American athlete in any event to win an individual gold medal.

 That honor went to DeHart Hubbard, who was the long jump champion.
-Hubbard had been trained and inspired by Hunter Johnson, the founder of the Scholastic Athletic Association years earlier.
+Hubbard had been trained and inspired by Hunter Johnson, the founder of the Pittsburgh-based Scholastic Athletic Association only a few years earlier.

 Hubbard in turn inspired Jesse Owens, when Owens was a youngster, as well as countless others.
 And so on.

-Ralph Waldo Emerson was the 18th century American philosopher and essayist, who, on the occasion of the 100th anniversary of the “Shot Heard ‘Round The World” — the singular event on April 19, 1775 that signaled the start of the American Revolution — wrote, “Every revolution was first a thought in one man’s mind.”
+“Every revolution was first a thought in one man’s mind,” wrote Ralph Waldo Emerson, the 18th century American philosopher and essayist, on the occasion of the 100th anniversary of the “Shot Heard ‘Round The World” – the flashpoint on April 19, 1775 that signaled the start of the American Revolution.

-We might remember Emerson’s words during these Olympics.
-Or any time, for that matter.
+May we remember Emerson’s words during these Olympics, or during any Olympiad for that matter.